X

 you-vs-sharapova-5.jpg

-All of these examples are ways that VR could immensely amplify brand partnerships and product placement opportunities that your brand may be already involved with in the first place – or could start working on now.
+All of these examples are ways that VR could immensely amplify brand partnerships and product placement opportunities that your brand may be already involved within the first place – or could start working on now.
 All of the content in the "virtual world" has opportunities to be branded with your brand.
 In the above example, the tennis racket, the tennis outfit, the tennis balls... even the beverages on the sideline can be real products and logos.
 And since the technology is so new, innovative marketing strategies are being created daily.

 product placement guide